chuhac/Reasoning-to-Defend/README.md

 ![overview](assets/overview.png)

 ## News:
+* Aug 20, 2025: R2D is accepted by EMNLP 2025 Main Conference.
 * Mar 9, 2025: Code for R2D has been released.
 The dataset is currently being organized.
 * Feb 18, 2025: R2D is publicly available at [arxiv](https://arxiv.org/abs/2502.12970).